clux/homelab/dashboards/README.md

 ## Dashboard Chart

-These files also generate the [dashboard chart](https://github.com/clux/homelab/tree/main/charts/dashboards) separately.
+These files also generate the [cx-dashboard chart](https://github.com/clux/homelab/tree/main/charts/cx-dashboards) separately.

 See the last recipe in the [justfile](https://github.com/clux/homelab/blob/main/justfile).